Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

-It is common practice to solve rather simple questions by implicitly answering more complex ones.
-For example, a typical question in the context of model selection is whether the saturation performance of a candidate learner will beat a known baseline~\cite{leite2005predictingrelativeperformance,vanrijn2015fastalgorithmselection,domhan2015speedingup}.
-This is in fact the binary question of $\satperformance \le p^*$, where $p^*$ is the best-known performance.
-Often this question answered by \emph{estimating} \satperformance explicitly and then comparing it to $p^*$~\cite{leite2005predictingrelativeperformance,vanrijn2015fastalgorithmselection}, which is in fact an answer to a slightly more complicated question.
-In~\cite{swersky2014freezethawbo,domhan2015speedingup}, for estimating \satperformance, even a whole explicit curve model is built to estimate \satperformance.
+It is common practice to solve relatively simple questions by implicitly answering more complex ones.
+For example, a typical question in the context of model selection is whether the performance of a candidate learner at some given data or in the limit will beat a known baseline~\citep{leite2005predictingrelativeperformance,vanrijn2015fastalgorithmselection,domhan2015speedingup}.
+This is the binary question of $\refperformance \le p^*$, where $p^*$ is the best-known performance.
+Often, this question is answered by \emph{estimating} \refperformance (maybe \limperformance) explicitly and then comparing it to $p^*$~\citep{leite2005predictingrelativeperformance,vanrijn2015fastalgorithmselection}, which is an answer to a slightly more complicated question. \citet{swersky2014freezethawbo,domhan2015speedingup} built an explicit curve model, for estimating \limperformance and \refperformance, respectively.
 The approach answers this binary question by building an entire learning curve model and then derives the binary answer from it.
-The rationale behind this is the idea that one often needs rather complex models to find a high-quality answer to a simple question, and it is just a side effect that one can then even answer other questions with those models.
+The rationale behind this is the notion that one often needs rather complex models to find a high-quality answer to a simple question, and it is just a side effect that one can then even answer other questions with those models.

-It is likewise noteworthy that a couple of approaches implicitly create empirical learning curves without using them to answer \emph{any} question.
-More precisely, there is a series of approaches for model selection that iteratively increase evaluation budgets on a set of competitive candidates.
-Examples are wrapped progressive sampling~\cite{vandenbosch2004wrappedprogressivesampling}, successive halving~\cite{jamieson2016nonstochasticbestarm}, and Hyperband~\cite{li2017hyperband}.
-These procedures implicitly create empirical learning curves but do not analyze them; they only consider the performance of the highest budget evaluated so far.
-It seems sensible to extend approaches in this way to save computational resources on candidates that have converged.